oruga-ui/oruga/packages/docs/components/Dropdown.md

 <div class="vp-doc">

-> Dropdowns are very versatile, can used as a quick menu or even like a select for discoverable content
+The **dropdown** is very versatile and can be used as contextual overlays for displaying lists as a quick menu or even toggleable to allow users to select a value from a list of content options.
+Unlike native select elements, the dropdown input allows you to customize both its appearance and behavior.

-The **dropdown** component implements the W3C ARIA APG [Combobox Pattern](https://www.w3.org/WAI/ARIA/apg/patterns/combobox/).
+The component implements the W3C ARIA APG [Combobox Pattern](https://www.w3.org/WAI/ARIA/apg/patterns/combobox/).
-Dropdowns are toggleable, contextual overlays for displaying lists of links and more.

-They’re toggled by clicking, not by hovering;
-They’re made interactive

 </div>